caymansimpson/reuniclusVGC/README.md

     6. Pokemon brought

 ### ML basics:
-- We need to learn a “policy”.
-Given the game state, and thus a set of possible actions, ML will choose the most optimal action
+- We need to learn a “policy”; given the game state, and thus a set of possible actions, ML will choose the most optimal action
 - Because of terms like “reverse sweeping” (e.g. going down 4 to 1 so that you can win with your last mon), it’s hard to have heuristics of whether a game was totally or just lost — the best way to approach this would be to reward the ML with +1 with a win and a -1 with a loss.
 We can add more heuristics to speed up training though
 - Input:
-    - State: Knowledge of pokemon/mechanics/team
+    - State: All knowable information of the current battle, your pokemon and the opponent's team
-    - Possible Actions [singles: 1-4, doubles: 1-4,1-4), switches (singles: 1-5, doubles: 1-2)]
+    - Possible Actions:
+        - Singles: 4 actions * dynamax + 5 switches = 13
+        - Doubles: (4 actions * 3 targets * dynamax + 2 switches) * (4 actions * 3 targets * dynamax + 2 switches) = 676 options
+            - In reality, there are only 3 options for dynamax and more limited options for switches (486 total options), but we can stick w/ 676 for simplicity
+                - if two switches: 2
+                - if one switch: 2 * (2 switch + dynamax * 4 moves * 3 targets) = 52
+                - if no switches: 3 * (4 * 3) * (4 * 3) = 432
 - Output:
-    - Best action
+    - Best action (or output of our policy given the battle's state)
         - There is no such thing as a “best action” because a perfectly predictable strategy is exploitable.
 An understanding of how good each action is ideal

 ### Shortcuts to simplify modeling: